borisqua/game-of-life/README.md

 # Game of life

-This app is a cellular automaton modeling the surviving process of a cell under a set of rules determining the conditions of dying, surviving, and reproduction.
+This app is a cellular automaton, modeling the surviving process of a cell under a set of rules determining the conditions of dying, surviving, and reproduction.

 Here are these rules: (we suppose living cell is non-empty cell, and dead is empty one)
 1. If a living cell has less than 2 living cells in adjacent 8 cells, then it dies by loneliness.